kmazharulhasan/kmazharulhasan/README.md

-- 👋 Hi, I’m @kmazharulhasan
+- 👋 Welcome!
+I am K. M. Azharul Hasan.
 - 👀 I’m interested in Bigdata and language processing research.
 - 🌱 I’m currently working broadly on these areas
 - 💞️ I’m looking to collaborate on research about the topic.